Updated: March 5th, 2019

 05 | MEXICO ABSOLUTELY KILLS BREAKFAST

 Perhaps my shock in this regard is a sign that I’ve done too much traveling in Europe lately.
 I had forgotten, or had never realized to begin with, that there are other countries out there that value breakfast as much as we Americans do.
 For the love of God, no more of this croissant and espresso nonsense.
 I need FOOOOD, real food, heavy caveman lumberjack food, and I need it as soon as I wake up.
-And Mexico totally gets it.
+And Mexico totally gets that.

 None of my breakfasts in Mexico came on any plate smaller than a hubcap and I think this is a big part of the connection I feel to the country.
 You’ve got chilaquiles (or as my husband calls them, “breakfast nachos”), huevos rancheros, enchiladas (yes!
 It’s a breakfast food!), omelettes, huevos motuleños, and huevos about a thousand other ways.
 All served with thick meats and a hefty helping of refried beans.
 Breakfast to wake up both you and your roommates.